Resources

 Happy Feet Dance Club

 This class embraces movement and music for the differently-abled.
 Led by a volunteer instructor, Happy Feet is appropriately titled-from the moment the class begins, until it ends, the room is full of happiness.
 Class participants are welcome to bring support partners to class.
-Ages 18 and up.
-Free and open to the community
+Ages 21 and up.
+Free to members of the YMCA, $5 to nonmembers.
+Classes are Wednesdays 2pm – 3pm.

 Contact: Joy Wango